Court orders striking Kenya Airways pilots back to work | Africanews

 Mwaure said the court would now consider the issue and ordered the airline's management to allow the pilots "to perform their duties without harassing them or intimidating them and especially by not taking any disciplinary action against any of them".

-The airline, which is part owned by the government as well as Air France-KLM, is one of the biggest in Africa, connecting multiple countries to Europe and Asia.
+The airline, which is part-owned by the government as well as Air France-KLM, is one of the biggest in Africa, connecting multiple countries to Europe and Asia.

-On Sunday, the airline said 56 flights had been cancelled due to the strike, disrupting 12,000 passengers' plans.
+On Sunday, the airline said 56 flights had been canceled due to the strike, disrupting 12,000 passengers' plans.

 The protesting pilots, who make up 10 percent of the workforce, are pressing for the reinstatement of contributions to a provident fund and payment of all salaries stopped during the Covid-19 pandemic.